openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/01_Safety_and_Compliance.md

 - **EC Directive IVDD 98/79/EC** - In Vitro Diagnostic Medical Devices

 The instruments meet the requirements and are marked with the **CE** mark.
+ToDo Armin 250731: CE mark not yet on the FRAME, correct?

 ## Important Safety Information